Daredevil (film): Cast

 The daughter of billionaire Nikolas Natchios and the love interest of Matt Murdock.
-At a very young age, she witnessed the murder of her mother, and since then her father has had her become highly trained in martial arts.
+At a very young age, she witnessed the murder of her mother, and since then, her father has had her become highly trained in martial arts.
 For the role of Elektra, many actresses were looked into with considerations including Kate Winslet, Penélope Cruz, Salma Hayek, Natalie Portman, Lucy Liu, Jessica Alba, and Katie Holmes.
-A short-list was eventually made, giving the choices of Jennifer Garner, Jolene Blalock, Mía Maestro and Rhona Mitra, with Garner finally becoming the actress to land the role.
+A short-list was eventually made, giving the choices of Jennifer Garner, Jolene Blalock, Mía Maestro and Rhona Mitra, with Garner finally becoming the actress to land the role while having known in the television series Alias.
 Garner said of the character, "I think she's strong and cool and beautiful and smart.
 She'd be a good role model."
 Garner noted the costume would be different, as Elektra in comics often wears red satin but in the film wears black leather.
 Garner explained, "[T]he red would never have worked for hiding a harness, and I know this sounds ridiculous, but you have to protect your skin a little bit.
 They throw me around so much on the rooftop [that] I got cut through the leather, so imagine if I hadn't had anything."
 Garner would reprise her role in the 2005 film Elektra and later in the 2024 MCU film Deadpool & Wolverine.